Sintering: Sintering mechanisms

-Also, one must distinguish between densifying and non-densifying mechanisms.
-1–3 above are non-densifying – they take atoms from the surface and rearrange them onto another surface or part of the same surface.
-These mechanisms simply rearrange matter inside of porosity and do not cause pores to shrink.
-Mechanisms 4–6 are densifying mechanisms – atoms are moved from the bulk to the surface of pores, thereby eliminating porosity and increasing the density of the sample.
+Mechanisms 1–3 above are non-densifying (i.e. do not cause the pores and the overall ceramic body to shrink) but can still increase the area of the bond or "neck" between grains; they take atoms from the surface and rearrange them onto another surface or part of the same surface.
+Mechanisms 4–6 are densifying – atoms are moved from the bulk material or the grain boundaries to the surface of pores, thereby eliminating porosity and increasing the density of the sample.

 Grain growth

 A grain boundary (GB) is the transition area or interface between adjacent crystallites (or grains) of the same chemical and lattice composition, not to be confused with a phase boundary.
 The adjacent grains do not have the same orientation of the lattice, thus giving the atoms in GB shifted positions relative to the lattice in the crystals.
 Due to the shifted positioning of the atoms in the GB they have a higher energy state when compared with the atoms in the crystal lattice of the grains.
 It is this imperfection that makes it possible to selectively etch the GBs when one wants the microstructure to be visible.

 Striving to minimize its energy leads to the coarsening of the microstructure to reach a metastable state within the specimen.
 This involves minimizing its GB area and changing its topological structure to minimize its energy.
 This grain growth can either be normal or abnormal, a normal grain growth is characterized by the uniform growth and size of all the grains in the specimen.
 Abnormal grain growth is when a few grains grow much larger than the remaining majority.